MatteoRomiti/concerts_alert/README.md

 You have Facebook and your music section is plenty of artists, bands, labels.

 Are they playing in your city?
-Find out when and where
+Find out when and where with Python.

 ### What you need
 - facebook-sdk